Ferralium/Railproject/README.md

 After downloading the code, you will find the files divided into multiple folders.
 * Wisselstoring: this is the main folder where you can navigate to other folders and read the text files.
 * Code: this is the main folder containing all the python code files, including the main.py.
 In the code folder you can find the following 2 folders as well:
-    * algorithms: containing all the different algorithms
+    * algorithms: containing all the different algorithms.
-    * heuristics: containg the heuristics in different files
+    * heuristics: containg the heuristics in different files.
 * Data: this folder contains the important csv files with the data about the trains station and connections.
-* Gifgen: Once the code has been run, this folder will hold images of all the seperate routes.
+* Gifgen: This folder will hold images of all the seperate routes, after running the code.
 * Images: After running the code, this folder contains the maps with the train stations and the connections.
 Moreover, it has a gif that has the routes of the trajectories animated.
 * Results: The results of the trajectories will be exported to csv files, that will show up in this folder after running the code.

 # Algorithms:
 This program has the ability to run  different algorithms, each providing  seperate output for comparison.
-These algoirthms can be found in ...
+These algoirthms can be found in the folder Algorithms (Wisselstoring/Code/algorithms).

 ### Types of algorithms:
 The following algorithms are used: